Elifa58/isra_rocket_trial/README.md

 # isra_rocket_trial
-This is a board for medium altitude rocket that was prepared for Teknofest competition.
-I was helping my friends to design this PCB in the beginning of 2023.
+This is a flight control board for medium altitude rocket that was prepared for Teknofest competition.
+I designed this board in order to help my friends and for them to learn PCB in the beginning of 2023.